Year 6

 Year 6 is the year in which the children have the chance to take more responsibility for themselves as well as develop their role as independent learners.

-In R.E. we explore the following questions:
+In the Autumn Term in R.E. we explore the following learning questions:

 In the Spring Term, we move onto a study of Rivers.
 There is map work on oceans, seas and rivers as well as a close look at the water cycle and flooding.
 The making of dragon boats has proved a popular DT project!
 We visit London and take a boat along the River Thames in order for the children to see how the waterfront changes.